ThreeFx/d3servercheck/README.md

 Starting d3servercheck
 Read servers
 Starting checks
-no TCP connections to known servers found       <-- You are either not connected to the Blizzard no TCP connections to known servers found           servers yet, or you are connected to a server no TCP connections to known servers found           of unknown status no TCP connections to known servers found connected to GOOD server                        <-- You are connected to a known good server connected to GOOD server connected to GOOD server connected to BAD server                         <-- You are connected to a known bad server connected to BAD server connected to BAD serve connected to GOOD BAD server                    <-- You have been connected to both a known good connected to GOOD BAD server                        and known bad server.
-Wait a few seconds for connected to GOOD BAD server                        the old connections to close
+no connection to Blizzard game servers detected   <-- You are either not connected to the Blizzard no connection to Blizzard game servers detected   servers yet, or you are connected to a server no connection to Blizzard game servers detected   of unknown status no connection to Blizzard game servers detected
+connections: 192.0.2.1 (GOOD)                     <-- You are connected to a known good server
+connections: 192.0.2.1 (GOOD)
+connections: 192.0.2.1 (GOOD)
+connections: 192.0.2.10 (BAD)                     <-- You are connected to a known bad server
+connections: 192.0.2.10 (BAD)
+connections: 192.0.2.10 (BAD)
+connections: 192.0.2.29 (UNKNOWN)                 <-- You are connected to a server of unknown quality,
+connections: 192.0.2.29 (UNKNOWN)                     consider adding it to the list
+connections: 192.0.2.29 (UNKNOWN)
+connections: 192.0.2.1 (GOOD) 192.0.2.10 (BAD)    <-- You have been connected to both a known good
+connections: 192.0.2.1 (GOOD) 192.0.2.10 (BAD)        and known bad server.
+Wait a few seconds for
+connections: 192.0.2.1 (GOOD) 192.0.2.10 (BAD)        the old connections to close
 ```

 ## Adding servers